 The Meeting shall be a private business meeting and not a public decision making board.
+Appropriate minutes will be made.

-The Meeting shall provide PCCs and Chief Constables (the Members) with a forum to discharge their statutory duties, consider issues of mutual interest and discharge the PCCs governance in relation to regional collaboration.
+The Meeting shall provide PCCs and Chief Constables (the Members) with a forum to discharge their statutory duties, consider issues of mutual interest and discharge the PCCs governance in relation to regional collaboration discuss and shape new initiatives and discharge their statutory duties.